 - Mineral Physics

 Research in her group is devoted to computational quantum mechanical studies of materials.
 She addresses electronic, structural, and vibrational properties from a fundamental and inter-related perspective.
-She has developed and applied materials simulation methods particularly to investigate materials properties at high pressures and temperatures.
-Such investigations help to expand insights on materials properties and assess and improve the accuracy of methods used in materials simulations.
-She applies these methods to problems in, e.g., mineral physics and geophysics, discovery of materials at ultra-high pressures, H2O-ice physics, complex oxides, crystalline defects, etc.
+She develops and applies simulation methods to investigate materials properties at high pressures and temperatures, particularly in mineral physics and geophysics, discovery of materials at ultra-high pressures, H2O-ice physics, complex oxides, and crystalline defects.